JungHoKong/Immunotherapy_AMB/README.md

 1. *Binarized mutation dataframe (input_df)* : A pandas DataFrame where the 1st column is gene IDs and the 2nd column and onwards are sample IDs.
 2. *Assembly information (assembly_df)*: String ('NeST') or a pandas DataFrame.
 As a default, it will use NeST hierarchy.
 Custom pathway can be used to train an AMB model.
 When using custom dataframe, please see below:

-'Dataframe containing assembly name and the genes within in the assembly.
+`Dataframe containing assembly name and the genes within in the assembly.
 Use 'name' and 'gene_id' for columns indicating assembly name and genes, respectively.
-In 'gene_id' columns, include genes within an assembly, separated by a space between gene names (e.g. "TP53 FGFR EGFR").'
+In 'gene_id' columns, include genes within an assembly, separated by a space between gene names (e.g. "TP53 FGFR EGFR").`

 3. *Maximum depth of each tree in the random survival forest model (max_depth)* : Integer value or *None* to use maximum depth (default=3).